spacelift-io/user-documentation/docs/concepts/stack/creating-a-stack.md

 * the default behavior can be tweaked extensively to work with all sorts of Git and deployment workflows (yes, we like monorepos, too) using [push](../policy/git-push-policy.md) and [trigger](../policy/trigger-policy.md) policies, which are more advanced topics;
 * in order to learn what exactly our Git hosting provider integration means, please refer to [GitHub](../../integrations/source-control/github.md) and [GitLab](../../integrations/source-control/gitlab.md) integration documentation;

-{% hint style="info" %}
+!!! info
     If you're using our default GitHub App integration, we only list the repositories you've given us access to.
 If some repositories appear to be missing in the selection dropdown, it's likely that you've installed the app on a few selected repositories.
 That's fine, too, just [whitelist the desired repositories](../../integrations/source-control/github.md) and retry.
-{% endhint %}

 ## Define behavior